saclark/test_config/README.md

 Then be sure to `require 'test_config'` in your project.

 ## Usage
 By default, TestConfig looks in a `config/environments` directory to load a `default.yml` file containing configuration data.
 It also loads and _merges in_ any additional configuration data from files listed in a `TEST_ENV` environment variable, if present.
+You can then access this data in your tests by calling methods on the TestConfig module matching the desired key (i.e. `TestConfig.base_url`).

 Each of these names and locations are options that can be [configured](#configuration-options).